jon-brandy/hackthebox/Categories/Pwn/Format/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/8e3f2da2-36ef-481e-b471-b432a1dafa77)

 3. But there is no BOF, hence we can't do ret2libc here.
-Also we can't overwrite the Global Offset Table, because RELRO is full.
+Also, we can't overwrite the Global Offset Table because RELRO is full.
-4. So how to get the shell?
+4. So how to get RCE?
 We still can utilize `__malloc_hook`.

 #### MALLOC HOOK